 |Format, Rules & scoring

 The heats use the same format as the Ethics Bowl and the Ethics Olympiad.
 The main difference is that all groups

-will be running simultaneously in the same space.
+will be running simultaneously in breakout rooms in Zoom.
+There will be a round robin format with different schools

+participating against each other.
 There will be a central timing system and teachers will judge school groups, apart

 from their own school.
 Scores will be private on the day, but we will email the final scores to each participating school

 after the event.